 What We Do

-The Tapestry Project SG is an independent content platform and ground-up initiative that highlights personal and professional mental health stories in our community.
+The Tapestry Project SG is an online magazine / content platform / independent ground-up initiative that highlights personal and professional mental health stories in our community.

 We believe that having an interwoven collective of first-person narratives and resources on one platform will equip our readers with integrated information, which makes finding help within the mental health maze empowering, instead of daunting.